 About 1.7 million hospital-acquired infections cause or contribute to 99,000 deaths each year.
 That makes preventable medical mistakes the sixth leading cause of death in the United States.

-Some hospitals are finding innovative ways to reduce the risk of medical errors – see this OPB story about an Oregon hospital – and ultimately, it is their responsibility.
+Some hospitals are finding innovative ways to reduce the risk of medical errors – and ultimately, it is their responsibility.
 But as a patient, there are a few things you can do to help protect yourself from medical mistakes.

 Checklist to avoid hospital mistakes

 - Check on your doctor.
 Make sure he or she is board-certified in their specialty- see the American Board of Medical Specialties – and ask how many times they have performed this surgery.